melqassas/SharePoint-Customization/README.md

 # JS and JSOM snippets code for SharePoint

-This repository hosts some of well=written and tested js and jsom snippets code for SharePoint.
+This repository hosts some of well-written and tested JS and JSOM snippets code for SharePoint.

 # Samples